-(29) The fourth phase of the curriculum lifecycle is Course Review where every VET course, explicit unit and/or VTP is subjected to an annual TAS Review.

-(30) TAS Reviews may result in amendments and/or discontinuation of VET courses, explicit units and/or VTPs.

-(31) There are two amendment workflows for minor and major amendments consider and minimise the potential impact on students and across courses.

-(32) Minor and major amendments consider and minimise the potential impact on students and across courses.

-(33) A minor amendment involves amendments that do not involve substantial change and include:

-- a. changing delivery location to an existing NT location already known by ASQA; and - b. adding and removing elective units in student cohort plans (not unnamed electives).

-(34) Minor amendments to a VET course, explicit unit and/or VTP are submitted through the CMS and approved by the VET Team Leader.

-(35) A major amendment to a VET course, explicit unit and/or VTP involves amendments that involve a significant change such as adding:

-- a. a new delivery location in NT not known to ASQA; - b. delivery locations interstate and offshore; - c. an unnamed elective not on scope;

-- d. an international onshore or offshore student cohort; - e. any amount of online delivery; - f. or changing Third Party arrangements or providers; and - g. a course to the NT Apprenticeship and Traineeship database.
+- (28) The third phase of the curriculum lifecycle is Course Review where every VET course, explicit unit and/or VTP is subjected to an annual TAS Review. - (29) TAS Reviews may result in amendments and/or discontinuation of VET courses, explicit units and/or VTPs. - (30) There are two amendment workflows for minor and major amendments. - a.
+Minor and major amendments must consider and minimise the potential impact on students and across courses. - (31) A minor amendment involves amendments that do not involve substantial change and include: - a. changing delivery location to an existing NT location already known by ASQA; - b. adding and removing elective units in student cohort plans (including unnamed electives on scope); - c. adding a unit for credit transfer - d. changing VET lecturer names - e. changing descriptions of training and assessment; and - f. correcting minor errors and typos. - (32) Minor amendments to a VET course, explicit unit and/or VTP are submitted through the CMS and approved by the VET Team Leader. - (33) A major amendment to a VET course, explicit unit and/or VTP involves amendments that involve a significant change such as adding: - a. a new permanent delivery location in NT not known to ASQA; - b. delivery locations interstate and offshore; - c. an unnamed elective not on scope; - d. an international onshore or offshore student cohort; - e. any amount of online delivery, where there has previously been no online delivery; - f. or changing Third Party arrangements or providers; and - g. a course to the NT Apprenticeship and Traineeship database.

-(36) Major amendments to VET courses are submitted through the CMS and approved by the College Dean and submitted to APC for final approval before any notifications are made to ASQA and/or CRICOS and or NT Apprenticeship Board.

-(37) Proposals for VET course or explicit unit discontinuations are submitted through the CMS with a teach out plan, and approved by the College Dean, then submitted for approval to the Vice-Chancellor before a request is made to ASQA to remove from scope.
-However, the Vice-Chancellor may initiate and approve course discontinuation without the approval of the College Dean.
+- (34) Major amendments to VET courses are submitted through the CMS and approved by the TAFE Learning and Teaching Committee and submitted to the Academic Programs Committee for final approval before any notifications are made to ASQA and/or CRICOS and or NT Apprenticeship Board. - (35) Proposals for removal of scope are submitted through the CMS with a teach out plan, and approved by the TAFE Learning and Teaching Committee, then submitted for approval to the Pro Vice-Chancellor and Chief Executive CDU TAFE and Academic Programs Committee before a request is made to ASQA to remove from scope.
+However, the Vice-Chancellor may initiate and approve course discontinuation without the approval of the Pro Vice-Chancellor and Chief Executive CDU TAFE.

-Section 5 - Non-compliance
+Section 5 - Non-Compliance

-(38) Non-compliance with Governance Documents is considered a breach of the Staff Code of Conduct or the Student Code of Conduct, as applicable, and is treated seriously by the University.
-Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures.

-(39) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Governance Framework, Fraud and Corruption Control Policy and Whistleblower reporting (Improper Conduct) Procedures.
+- (36) Non-compliance with Governance Documents is considered a breach of the Code of Conduct Staff or the Code of Conduct Students, as applicable, and is treated seriously by the University.
+Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2022 and the Code of Conduct Students. - (37) Complaints may be raised in accordance with the Code of Conduct Staff and Code of Conduct Students. - (38) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.